Wage Discrepancies Between Staff Nurses & Travel Nurses

 Why Nurse Shortages Are Persisting Post-Covid

-While the urgency of the pandemic is receding, nurse shortages are persisting due to several factors.
-The Baby Boomer generation heading into old age is creating its own complex healthcare crunch; pent-up demand from people who held off seeking healthcare services during the pandemic is now trickling in; and nurses are reporting high levels of stress and an increased desire to leave the healthcare workforce.
+Post-Covid, nurse shortages persisted due to several factors.
+The Baby Boomer generation heading into old age is creating its own complex healthcare crunch; pent-up demand from people who held off seeking healthcare services during the pandemic trickled in; and nurses reported high levels of stress and an increased desire to leave the healthcare workforce.

 “When nurses aren’t properly valued, there are consequences,” Dr. Boston-Leary says.
-“Recently, we’ve seen large numbers of nurses leave the workforce, we’ve seen nurses state their intention to retire early, and we’ve also seen strikes.”
+“We’ve seen large numbers of nurses leave the workforce, we’ve seen nurses state their intention to retire early, and we’ve also seen strikes.”

 Vivian Health’s 2022 report on the state of the healthcare workforce found 63 percent of survey respondents were considering leaving the workforce in the next five years; only 43 percent said the same a year ago.
 Notably, that increase comes despite 73.5 percent of respondents reporting an increase in compensation over the same time period.